vladgonzalezmigal/InternetRouterCplus/writeups/check2.md

 Checkpoint 2 Writeup
 ====================

-My name: [your name here]
+My name: [Vladimir Gonzalez Migal]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [vladgm24]

-I collaborated with: [list sunetids here]
+I collaborated with: []

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: [jshen7, siwoohn]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about [8] hours to do.
+I [did] attend the lab session.

-Describe Wrap32 and TCPReceiver structure and design.
-[Describe data structures and approach taken.
-Describe alternative designs considered or tested.
-Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+Describe Wrap32 and TCPReceiver structure and design. [ For wrap32 in my unwrap function my approach was to find the two possible 'candidate' positions for the raw value and add or subtract the distance for whichever candidate was smaller.
+However, in some cases it was only possible to add because subtracting would imply going below the zero point.
+For my tcp receiver I used a std::optional wrap32 to keep track of the ISN.
+Once the ISN was set then I called insert with the payload data, using the number of bytes pushed to the bystream as my checkpoint (the first unassembled index in my reassebmler).
+I made sure to convert the sequence number in my insert call to a byte stream index, keeping in consideration whether or not the SYN flag was set.
+An alternative approach could have been using a wrap32 and a boolean to check if the ISN had been set or not.
+By using an optional wrap32 I was able to save the need for an instance variable, but on the flip side I added a little bit of increased complexity.]

 Implementation Challenges:
-[]
+[unwrap function was tricky]

 Remaining Bugs:
-[]
+[none]

 - Optional: I had unexpected difficulty with: [describe]